tkhq/docs/docs/getting-started/Quickstart-Javascript.md

 ## Create an Ethereum Account

-Once a wallet has been created, accounts can be created against that wallet by passing in the derivation path information for any accounts that you want to derive.
+Once a `wallet` has been created, `accounts` can be created against that `wallet` by passing in the derivation path information for any `accounts` that you want to derive.
 In this example we will derive Ethereum accounts, using the standard BIP44 Path format.
 The final number at the end of the path string represents the index in the derivation path that you want to derive the account for.

-Note: You can also create the accounts atomically when you create the wallet by passing in the account derivation paths to the initial createWallet call if desired.
+Note: If desired, you can also create `accounts` in the same API call where you create the `wallet` by passing in the account derivation paths as arguments to the `createWallet` call.

 ```javascript
 await client.createWalletAccounts({